-If you’re not shopped out or full head in the Jewish Community.
+If you’re not shopped out or full-head in the Jewish Community.
 There are a plethora of shops and restaurants to keep you busy within this area.
-Also, if you enjoy falafel, try L’As du Falafel which is known by all the locals for the best falafel within all of Paris.
+Also, if you enjoy falafel, try L’As du Falafel which is known by all the locals as the best falafel in all of Paris.
 Arrive early though the line was already wrapped around the block!
 Unfortunately, I did not snack on a falafel sandwich while I was there.
 So, I am unable to give my review.
 If you do try it, I would love to know your thoughts!

 Visit The National Archives

 Continue burning off some carbs and stroll to the National Archives.
 There is one exquisite garden you definitely must see and you can spot locals having their lunch if you arrive by noon.

 Things To Do With 24 Hours In Paris